jaealways/optimal-limit-order-book-trading/README.md

 # A Market Making Optimization Problem in a Limit Order Book

-Assume the midprice $S_t$ follows dynamics below in high-frequency trading, especially in Limit Order situation.
+Suppose the midprice $S_t$ follows dynamics below in high-frequency trading, especially in Limit Order situation.

 ## Define terms